 BC Parks’ legislation outlines its obligations and authorities with respect to the protected places under its responsibility.

-Changes to British Columbia’s protected areas system through legislative amendments continue the ongoing process of designing and implementing a system that provides for improved protection of environmental and cultural values, providing recreational experiences and providing economic opportunities to communities.
+Changes to British Columbia’s protected areas system through legislative amendments continue the ongoing process of designing and implementing a system that protects environmental and cultural values, and provides recreational experiences and economic opportunities to communities.

 BC Parks is committed to keeping the public informed about legislative changes to the provincial protected areas system by providing information regarding those changes.

 Recent legislative amendments

 This act was introduced on February 8, 2023 and received Royal Assent on March 9, 2023.
 The legislation includes an amendment to the boundary of Thorsen Creek Conservancy.
 The proposed amendment modifies the boundary of the 8,504-hectare Thorsen Creek Conservancy to correct an error.
 It will remove 14 hectares from the northwestern corner of the conservancy.

 The British Columbia protected areas system is governed by the following several pieces of legislation (acts and regulations).

 The Ecological Reserve Act provides for the establishment and administration of ecological reserves.
 Ecological reserves are established by inclusion to the schedules of the Protected Areas of British Columbia Act or by order in council under the Act.